alhabibxyz/install_WRFDA_MMS/install_WRFDA_compiler.md

-# WRFDA Installation with Intel Compiler
+# WRFDA Compiler Installation with Intel Compiler

 This tutorial describes the installation of **WRFDA (WRF Data Assimilation)** using the **Intel Compiler** and **Intel MPI** environment on the MMS system.